alexflo104/Movie-Data-Analysis/README.md

 ## Introduction

-Hello everybody the following is a project to practice even more on my data analysis skills.
+Hello everybody, the following is a project to practice even more on my data analysis skills.
 Unlike my previous project on used car data this one is based on movie data FROM 1980 through 1991.
-In this project I wanted to learn more complex sql problems and wanted to include the use of ctes in some solutions.
+In this project I wanted to learn about more complex SQL problems and wanted to include the use of CTEs in some solutions.
 Below I  provided the data and what it includes

 ## Data

-The data was retrieved FROM kaggle and includes the following variables:
+The data was retrieved from Kaggle and includes the following variables:

-Query:

 ![Data](<README images/movie data.JPG>)

-You can acess the data page from kaggle using the following link - [Movie Data](https://www.kaggle.com/datasets/danielgrijalvas/movies/data)
+You can access the data page from Kaggle using the following link - [Movie Data](https://www.kaggle.com/datasets/danielgrijalvas/movies/data)

 ## SQL

 1. Which film has the highest score with more than 300,000 votes between the year 1985 - 1990

-- First thing I decided to do is determine the variables I needed.
-So I needed the year, name, company, score, and votes.
+- The first thing I decided to do is determine the variables I needed.
+So, I needed the year, name, company, score, and votes.
-- I decided to include company so tha the stakeholder has more context about the film other than the name.
+- I decided to include company so that the stakeholder has more context about the film other than the name.
-- From here we seperated the movies to show only those with 300,000 votes or above
+- From here we separated the movies to show only those with 300,000 votes or above
 - We also made sure to that the year was between the year 1985 - 1990
-- Lastly we ordered it by score and descending in order to display the highest score film at the top.
+- Lastly, we ordered it by score and descending to display the highest score film at the top.

 Query: